 Inside, you've got a special poly-fiber fill designed to mimic the loftiness and temperature-regulating abilities of real down.
 It's made to provide ample cushioning while conforming to your shape and alleviating your pressure points.
 Whether you sleep hot, are prone to night sweats, or like to switch between different positions, this pillow won't disappoint.

-Our top choice is the Coop Home Goods Eden Pillow, which earned a 4.8 overall score from our home tester on account of its adjustable gel-infused cooling fill and luxuriously thick and stretchy shell.
+Our top choice is the Coop Home Goods Eden Pillow, which earned a 4.8 overall score on account of its adjustable gel-infused cooling fill and luxuriously thick and stretchy shell.
 However, if you're looking for something more wallet-friendly, the HIMOON Bed Pillow is an excellent choice, and comes in a set of two.

 How We Tested